for version 4.1.6

 This feature triggers motion capture and actions when the audio level exceeds a certain threshold.
 The higher the sensitivity setting, the more SecuritySpy will trigger on very quiet sounds.
 To use this feature, an audio source must be enabled for this camera (under the Audio tab).

 This feature triggers motion capture and actions when one of the camera's input ports is triggered.
-IP cameras typically have one or more input ports (sometimes called "IO ports", "Alarm inputs", "External inputs" or "Digital inputs") that can be connected to sensors such as PIR (Passive Infra Red) motion sensors, glass break detectors, door/window sensors etc. SecuritySpy currently supports the input ports of Axis, D-Link and Canon cameras.
+IP cameras typically have one or more input ports (sometimes called "IO ports", "Alarm inputs", "External inputs" or "Digital inputs") that can be connected to sensors such as PIR (Passive Infra Red) motion sensors, glass break detectors, door/window sensors etc. SecuritySpy currently supports the input ports of Axis, D-Link, Canon and Hikvision cameras.

-By default, capture destinations are automatically created within a Captured Files folder, within the SecuritySpy folder in your Documents folder (~/Documents/SecuritySpy/Captured Files/).
+By default, capture destinations are automatically created within a Captured Files folder, within the SecuritySpy folder located in the Home folder (i.e. ~/SecuritySpy/Captured Files/).
 However, you can customise where SecuritySpy saves files using this setting, by selecting a volume or folder anywhere on your file system.